DaveParillo/cisc192-reader/src/chapter5/review-2.rst

       .. tb-parsons::
          :name: mucp_6_6

-         We can further generalize repeatString so that it repeats a given string a given number of times.
+         We can further generalize repeat_string so that it repeats a given string a given number of times.
-         Let's write the code for the new repeatString function, which takes input and x as parameters and uses a while loop to print out the string x number of times.
+         Let's write the code for the new repeat_string function, which takes input and x as parameters and uses a while loop to print out the string x number of times.

          .. code-block:: cpp

             {{group}}
-            void repeatString (string input, int x) {
+            void repeat_string (string input, int x) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            void repeatString (string input, string x) {
+            void repeat_string (string input, string x) {
             {{endgroup}}
             {{group}}
                int n = 0;